 Editor in Chief

 Samantha is a motivated individual with a passion for literature, analysis, horseback riding and working with others to improve their skills in writing, especially children.
-She is a writing tutor at the university’s Writing Commons and specifically enjoys helping writers compose rhetorical analysis and research essays.
+She is a Manager at the university’s Writing Commons and specifically enjoys helping writers compose rhetorical analysis and research essays.
 While she enjoys writing poetry and fiction, she has been published in the magazine Full Throttle, a publication for motorcycle enthusiasts in the southeastern United States.
-She hopes to bring her diverse experience with written works into her first year at Brainchild.
+She hopes to bring her diverse experience with written works into her second year at Brainchild.
 Samantha is eagerly looking forward to a career as a Language Arts teacher, a career which will be defined by her belief that exposure to literature is key in developing empathy for others.

 Chloe loves inventive poetry and prose and is particularly fond of the science fiction, fantasy, and dystopian genres.
+This is her second year as an editor for Brainchild.
 She seeks new inspirations for writing from different experiences including traveling abroad and interacting with people from other cultures.
-She has studied abroad multiple times by participating in the Freshmen in Florence program her first semester at Kent and living with a host family in Northern Japan during summer 2016.
-She plans to continue traveling and to study abroad in Japan for a longer period of time.
-Chloe combines her passion for the written word with her love for theater and is a part of Flash Harmony, one of the acapella groups on campus.
-She is eager to continue writing and editing and to be a part of Brainchild!
+She has studied abroad multiple times by participating in the Freshmen in Florence program her first semester and plans to study abroad for a semester in Japan.
+She aspires to combine her love for language and teaching and intends to work as an English teacher, both domestically and abroad.
+Chloe combines her passion for the written word with her love for theater, previously performing in The Laramie Project and debuting in Carrie: the Musical.
+She is eager to continue writing and editing with Brainchild!